cdoig4/Colin-Patty_User_Guide/docs/index.md

 # Introduction

 Hello :smile: !
-This documentation will teach you how to utilize your myBCIT email by setting up a signature and email forwarding, as well as walk you through the surprisingly confusing task of replying to your instructor's emails!
+This documentation will teach you how to use your myBCIT email by setting up a signature and email forwarding, as well as walk you through the surprisingly confusing task of replying to your instructor's emails!

 ## Intended Users